satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 General Settings:

-In the General Settings menu "LED Hardware Instance Management", you can manage the instances.
+You can manage the instances in the “LED hardware instance management” general settings menu.
 Use different LED hardware at the same time.
-Each instance runs independent of each other which allows different LED layouts and calibration settings.
-This is important if, for example, other hardware from other manufacturers such as Philips Hue lamps and Stripes or simply create a separate layout when using multi-segment LED controllers.
+Each instance runs independently of the other, which enables different LED layouts and calibration settings.
+This is important if, for example, you are using hardware from other manufacturers, such as Philips Hue lamps and Stripes.
+It is also significant if you are using the second instance for a separate layout when using a second segment with a suitable LED controller that supports multi-segmental.

 Under “Import/export configuration” you can save your HyperHDR settings and restore them as required.